jvalkeal/spring-security-pat/README.md

 **Quick Start:**
 Jump to the end of this README to learn how to compile and run the sample applications.
 You’ll see how to protect API endpoints using PATs.

+State:
+- Missing a lot of tests(in progress)
+- Some cleanup/polishing to do
+- Configuration DSL's not yet stable

 ## Introduction

 Modern authentication systems frequently use OAuth2, but its complexity can be excessive for simple scenarios—such as authenticating API access for users or services.
 The lack of a widely adopted standard for straightforward token-based API authentication has resulted in a fragmented ecosystem, with each API often implementing its own approach.
 This project aims to establish a consistent and practical standard for Personal Access Token authentication, particularly for users of Spring Security.